-This version of the Standing Orders can only be guaranteed to be the current adopted version, if it is opened directly from the Trust's intranet library of policies and procedures.

-- NHS Improvement (NHSE/I) is responsible for the oversight of NHS Trusts and has delegated authority from the Secretary of State for Health and Social Care and Social Care for the appointment of the Non-Executive Directors, including the Chair of the Trust. - Nominated officer means an officer charged with the responsibility for discharging specific tasks within Standing Orders and Standing Financial Instructions.
-Non-Executive Director also is a member of the Trust Board who is not an Executive Director of the Trust and is not to be treated as an Executive Director by virtue of regulation 1(3) of the Membership, Procedure and Administration Arrangements Regulations. - Officer (or staff) means an employee of the Trust or any other person holding a paid appointment or office with the Trust.
-(This includes all employees or agents of the Trust, including medical and nursing staff and consultants practising upon the Trust's premises and shall be deemed to include employees of third parties contracted to the Trust when acting on behalf of the Trust). - Officer member means a member of the Trust Board who is either an Executive Director of the Trust or is to be treated as an Executive Director by virtue of regulation 1(3) (i.e. the Chair of the Trust or any person nominated by such a Committee for appointment as a Trust member). - Trust Secretary means a person appointed to act independently of the Board to provide advice on corporate governance issues to the Board and the Chair and monitor the Trust's compliance with the law, Standing Orders, and Department of Health guidance. - SFIs means Standing Financial Instructions. - SOs means Standing Orders. - Trust means the Wye Valley NHS Trust. - Vice-Chairperson means the non-officer member appointed by the Board to take on the Chairperson's duties if the Chairperson is absent for any reason. - Working day means any day, other than a Saturday, Sunday or legal holiday Any reference to an Act of Parliament, Statutory Instrument, Direction or Code of Practice shall be construed as a reference to any modification, replacement or reenactment for the time being in force. - All reference to the masculine gender shall be read as equally applicable to the feminine gender and vice-versa.
+• Officer (or staff) means an employee of the Trust or any other person holding a paid appointment or office with the Trust.
+(This includes all employees or agents of the Trust, including medical and nursing staff and consultants practising upon the Trust's premises and shall be deemed to include employees of third parties contracted to the Trust when acting on behalf of the Trust).

+Officer member means a member of the Trust Board who is either an Executive Director of the Trust or is to be treated as an Executive Director by virtue of regulation 1(3) (i.e. the Chair of the Trust or any person nominated by such a Committee for appointment as a Trust member).

+- Senior Independent Director (SID) means an independent non-officer member appointed by the Board to provide a sounding board for the Chair and serve as an intermediary for the other directors when necessary. - SFIs means Standing Financial Instructions. - SOs means Standing Orders. - Trust means the George Eliot Hospital NHS Trust/Worcestershire Acute Hospitals NHS Trust/Wye Valley NHS Trust. - Trust Secretary means a person appointed to act independently of the Board to provide advice on corporate governance issues to the Board and the Chair and monitor the Trust's compliance with the law, Standing Orders, and Department of Health and Social Care guidance. - Vice-Chairperson/Deputy Chairperson means the non-officer member appointed by the Board to take on the Chairperson's duties if the Chairperson is absent for any reason. - Working day means any day, other than a Saturday, Sunday or legal holiday Any reference to an Act of Parliament, Statutory Instrument, Direction or Code of Practice shall be construed as a reference to any modification, replacement or reenactment for the time being in force.

+All reference to the masculine gender shall be read as equally applicable to the feminine gender and vice-versa.